 In line with the government guidance, we have implemented a graduated RSE age-appropriate programme (The Christopher Winter Project - see Appendix 2) to be taught from Foundation Stage to Year 6.
 Lessons are delivered using the planning and resources from this scheme.
-We have also implemented the 'No Outsiders' scheme of work by Andrew Moffat (see Appendix 3) and 'My Happy

-Mind' programme (see Appendix 4), which fit alongside The Christopher Winter Project in teaching the Relationships element of RSE.
-This scheme of work is delivered using carefully chosen, agerelated picture books and 'promotes an ethos of inclusion and tolerance, and aims to prepare children for life in modern Britain'.
+We have also implemented the 'No Outsiders' scheme of work by Andrew Moffat (see Appendix 3), which fits alongside The Christopher Winter Project in teaching the Relationships element of RSE.
+This scheme of work is delivered using carefully chosen, age-related picture books and 'promotes an ethos of inclusion and tolerance, and aims to prepare children for life in modern Britain'.

 Each class will receive 6 'No Outsiders' lessons and 3 Christopher Winter's lessons per school year as part of our weekly PSHCE lessons.
-Additional resources/websites approved by the PSHE Association and the My Happy Mind programme may also be used to further enhance teaching and learning in this area.
+Additional resources/websites approved by the PSHE Association may also be used to further enhance teaching and learning in this area.